Nicky Lopez Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.3 K/9, the second-best in MLB.
+- The Rangers pitching staff ranks fifth in the league with a collective 9.7 strikeouts per nine innings.

-- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (nine total, 0.8 per game).
+- The Rangers give up the fourth-fewest home runs in baseball (12 total, 0.8 per game).

-- The Rangers will look to Eovaldi (1-1) in his third start of the season.
+- deGrom makes the start for the Rangers, his fourth of the season.
+He is 1-0 with a 4.32 ERA and 27 strikeouts through 16 2/3 innings pitched.

-- The righty last pitched on Friday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.
+- In his most recent outing on Wednesday against the Kansas City Royals, the right-hander tossed seven innings, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.